Tutorials

 )

-# Display the fuel assembly with the MATERIAL color map
+# Display the fuel assembly with the MATERIAL colour map

 fuel_assembly.show(PropertyType.MATERIAL)

-Fig. 34 The fuel assembly’s technological geometry resulting by framing the cells
+Fig. 27 The fuel assembly’s technological geometry resulting by framing the lattice

-into a box.
+into a box cell.
 Regions are displayed according to the

 The second step in deriving the colorset layout is building the control rod